Programs

 Maine STEM Partnership

-The RiSE Center supports new science and mathematics teachers in middle school and high school classrooms across the state through teaching fellowships funded by the National Science Foundation Robert Noyce Teacher Scholarship Program.
+The RiSE Center supports early-career science and mathematics teachers in middle school and high school classrooms across the state through teaching fellowships funded by the National Science Foundation Robert Noyce Teacher Scholarship Program and private donations.

 I love the fellowship and the people in it.
 I feel that we have connected as a community, and as a result the meetings are productive.
 I feel extremely supported.” —NSF Teaching Fellow